10 Best mosques in Dubai

 Important information

-• Where: Located in Al Salam Masjid, Al Barsha 2.
+• Where is it located: Al Salam Masjid, Al Barsha 2.

-• How to get there: From downtown take the red metro line to the Dubai Mall station, from there you can walk to the bus that goes to the Jumeirah 3 stop.
-From there another bus will drop you off at Dubai American Academy 1.
+• How to get there: from downtown you can take the red metro line to the Dubai Mall station and from there you can walk to the bus that goes to the Jumeirah 3 stop.
+From there another bus will take you to Dubai American Academy 1, from there you will have to walk about 12 minutes to get there.

 • Itis not open to the public.